MR-Kornev-Alexey/charts-apexcharts/README.md

 # Charts created with Apexcharts

-Kanban is a page built with Nuxt 3 and TailwindCSS.
+This page built with Nuxt 3 and TailwindCSS and Apexcharts.

 ## Setup